bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images2/media/image76.png){width="5.0in"
 height="2.58707239720035in"}

-Next, let\'s explore the checkbox input type.
+Next, let&apos;s explore the checkbox input type.

 Again, the exact same input type HTML code, will let the checkbox displayed differently in a checked and unchecked state in different